Who are we?

 What we're all about

 By joining the club, a member can choose to attend any branch or a number of branches, branch rides and functions.
-If you travel overseas, there are also Ulysses Clubs in New Zealand, South Africa, Germany, France, Great Britain, Vietnam, Norway, Namibia, The Netherlands, Thailand, Switzerland, The Kingdom of Cambodia, Zimbabwe, Cuba and Botswana.
+If you travel overseas, there are also Ulysses Clubs in New Zealand, South Africa, Germany, France, Great Britain, Norway, Namibia, The Netherlands, Thailand, Switzerland, Sweden, Zimbabwe, Cuba and Botswana.

 The Ulysses Club has around 130 branches right throughout Australia, so opportunity exists to make new friends as you travel around.
 Join in a local ride, or attend a social meeting in a different location just for fun and to meet new people!